Impediments to diffusion in quantum graphs: geometry-based upper bounds on the spectral gap: Introduction and statement of the main results

 Note that $\Graph$ does not have any Dirichlet vertices, and so its girth coincides with the length of its shortest cycle, which either comes from a cycle in $\ReflGraph$ or from a cycle created in the gluing process.
 Figure~\ref{fig:reflection_graphs} presents an example of $\ReflGraph$ covered by Corollary~\ref{cor:girth-symm-neum}, and examples of symmetric graphs which are not covered.

 Even without such symmetry, one could reasonably expect to use bound \eqref{eq:dirichlet-girth} on each of the nodal domains of the second standard Laplacian eigenfunction (generically, there are exactly two!) to obtain \eqref{eq:waist-a-wish} for a general graph.
-Furthermore, \eqref{eq:waist-a-wish} can be shown to hold for many other classes of ``highly connected'' graphs, including \emph{pumpkin chains}, equilateral complete graphs on at least three edges (see \cite[Section~3]{KenKurMal16}) and also any graphs which contain an ``independent'' cycle, see Example~\ref{exa:intro}(\ref{item:pumpkin-blockage}).
+Furthermore, \eqref{eq:waist-a-wish} can be shown to hold for many other classes of ``highly connected'' graphs, including \emph{pumpkin chains} { (finite sequences of pumpkin graphs glued together at their vertices to form a chain)}, equilateral complete graphs on at least three edges (see \cite[Section~3]{KenKurMal16}) and also any graphs which contain an ``independent'' cycle, see Example~\ref{exa:intro}(\ref{item:pumpkin-blockage}).

 It is thus all the more surprising that the girth alone is \emph{not} always enough to bound $\lambN$ from above, as the following examples show.